Python-Test-Engineer/conf42-ai-agents/NOTES.md

 This is the main focus of the talk - demystify and simplify - and not to focus on an actual real workd application.

+With that in mind, we don't need to fully grasp the code this time around.
+It is more about see the high level view and once can dig deeper into the code offline.

 ## 180 degrees

 ![mouse up](./images/mouse-up.jpg)